 3. Documents to be served

-4. Blank Affidavit of Service, if required by their State’s Court.
+4. Blank Affidavit of Service, only if your court will not accept our

 5. Self-Addressed Postage Paid Return Envelope.